defenseunicorns/defense-unicorns-hugo-theme/userguide/content/en/docs/adding-content/feedback.md

 Google
 [recommends](https://developers.google.com/search/docs/beginner/seo-starter-guide?hl=en%2F#descriptionmeta)
 using the `description` meta tag to tell search engines what your page is about.
-For each generated page, Docsy will set the content of the meta `description` by using the first of the following that is defined:
+For each generated page, The theme will set the content of the meta `description` by using the first of the following that is defined:

 - The page `description` [frontmatter field]({{< ref